falling-fruit/falling-fruit/README.md

   bundle exec rake db:migrate
   ```

-  * Now, add a couple required functions to the database:
+  If you're proceeding from an empty database, you'll need to add a couple required functions:

   ```
   psql fallingfruit_new_db